AdobeDocs/experience-manager-64.pt-BR/help/assets/content-fragments-managing.md

 ---
-title: Gerenciamento dos fragmentos de conteúdo
+title: Gerenciamento dos Fragmentos de conteúdo
 seo-title: Managing Content Fragments
 description: Os Fragmentos de conteúdo são armazenados como Ativos, portanto, são gerenciados principalmente no console Ativos .
 seo-description: Content Fragments are stored as Assets, so are primarily managed from the Assets console.